fa-rimi/flipIT/README.md

 <ul>
 <li>Making game accessible for people who have visual impairment or color vision deficiency
 <li>Adding a limited game mode feature that sets a time limit for game level
+<li>Making it responsive for mobile devices
+<li>Color palette and theme options
 </ul>